muratsplat/multilang/README.md

 ##Todos

-- Partial Caching Support(without main model)
+- Partial Caching Support(without main model) :+1:
+- To plan all language attributes stores in one table on database :point_left:
 - Full Caching Support
 - Clean and Simple Documentation
 - Fixing major bugs